FAIRmat-NFDI/nomad-catalysis-plugin/docs/how_to/use_this_plugin.md

-# How to Use This Plugin
+# How to Create Catalysis Entries

-This plugin can be used in a NOMAD Oasis installation.

-There are 3 main ways to create catalysis entries in the NOMAD / NOMAD Oasis:
+To create one or more entries in NOMAD through the browser, the user first has to navigate to the “PUBLISH” tab, log into their account (if applicable), then click “CREATE A NEW UPLOAD”.
+Here, there are 4 main ways to create catalysis entries in the NOMAD / NOMAD Oasis:
+- using the catalysis parser functionality
 - manually via the graphical user interface (GUI)
 - dropping archive.json files directly in an upload
-- using the tabular parser, for creating multiple entries when the data has already been collected in csv or xlsx files First I will detail how to create single entries and explain the structure of the schemas.
+- using the tabular parser, for creating more customized entries and when the data has already been collected in csv or xlsx files
+First I will detail how to create entries and explain the structure of the schemas.
 Later I will add how to add larger datasets more quickly.

+## 1. Using the catalysis parser
+The easiest way to generate a number of entries at once is by dropping tabular files (csv/xlsx), which adhere to a provided template format and naming convention into an upload in NOMAD.
+Templates are provided in the following to generate one or more sample entries from a [*CatalystSampleCollection.xlsx file](https://raw.githubusercontent.com/FAIRmat-NFDI/nomad-catalysis-plugin/main/src/nomad_catalysis/example_uploads/template_example/template_CatalystSampleCollection.xlsx), one or more catalytic measurements in [*CatalyticReactionCollection.xlsx file](https://raw.githubusercontent.com/FAIRmat-NFDI/nomad-catalysis-plugin/main/src/nomad_catalysis/example_uploads/template_example/template_CatalyticReactionCollection.xlsx), or for both sample and measurement data in one file as a [*CatalysisCollection.xlsx file](https://raw.githubusercontent.com/FAIRmat-NFDI/nomad-catalysis-plugin/main/src/nomad_catalysis/example_uploads/template_example/template_CatalysisCollection.xlsx).
+For catalytic reactions with e.g. longer time or measurement series one can also upload a [*CatalyticReaction.xlsx file](https://raw.githubusercontent.com/FAIRmat-NFDI/nomad-catalysis-plugin/main/src/nomad_catalysis/example_uploads/template_example/template_CatalyticReaction.xlsx) directly, or specify the reaction file in a `datafile` column of a *Collection.xlsx file to add multiple entries at once.
+Then there are no restrictions on the file name.
+(For all purposes mentioned here, csv files should work the same as xlsx files.)

-## 1. Manual Creation of Entries from the GUI
+## 2. Manual creation of entries from the GUI

 When creating single entries, it may be easiest to manually fill the schemas in the GUI.
-Under Publish > Uploads press `Create A New Upload`.
-You can now click `Create from Schema` and select a built-in schema from the EntryData Category **Catalysis**.
-After entering a unique name for the entry (unique at least within the upload folder) you can create an instance of the selected schema, either a catalyst sample entry or a measurement of a functional catalyst analysis.
+In the `Create from Schema` pop-up window one can select a built-in schema from the EntryData Category **Catalysis**.
+After entering a unique name for the entry (unique at least within the upload folder) one can create an instance of the selected schema, either a catalyst sample entry or a measurement of a functional catalyst analysis.
 ![image with screenshot of the NOMAD GUI](ScreenshotCreateBuiltInSchema.png)

 ## The **Catalyst Sample** schema